Port Interface Design Principles

 Key Characteristics

-• Defined in Domain - Lives in Domain/Port/
+• Defined in Domain - Lives in Domain/Port/In/ (driving) or Domain/Port/Out/ (driven)

 • Expresses Business Intent - Uses domain language, not technical language